-The Canadian Motor Speedway is a proposed $260 million racetrack development situated on 332 hectares (820 acres) of land strategically located in central Fort Erie and adjacent to the QEW, one of Canada’s most heavily traveled highways.
-The proposal includes recreational, commercial, industrial and educational uses that have the potential to expand the development investment to $400 million.
+The Canadian Motor Speedway is a proposed $600 million racetrack development situated on 332 hectares (820 acres) of land strategically located in central Fort Erie and adjacent to the QEW, one of Canada’s most heavily traveled highways.
+The proposal includes recreational, commercial, industrial and educational uses that have the potential to expand the development investment to almost $1 billion.

 The Niagara Region, a major North American gateway, is a premier Canadian tourist destination surrounded by a market area of 140 million people within an 8-hour drive.
 The region currently draws millions of visitors each year to its historical points of interest, entertainment attractions and natural wonders, including the famed Niagara Falls, located within a 10 minute drive from the proposed speedway site.